Devon resident set for cosy Christmas following competition win

 “What’s particularly lovely is that my daughter is coming to visit all the from Australia, where it’s 30 degrees.
 I live 800m above sea level, which means it’s always cold here.
 But this year, I won’t need to worry about that.
 We can look forward to spending time together in warmth.”

 Matthew Crockett, group managing director of Moorland Fuels, explained: “In 2022, we transferred ownership of the business to our workforce.
-Since then, we have evolved into a business that is 100% focused on our customers and rewarding them for their loyalty.
+Since then, we have evolved into a business that is 100 per cent focused on our customers and rewarding them for their loyalty.

 “That’s why we set up the Cosy Heating Club, which was established for our monthly Direct Debit customers.
 It’s free to join, and full of great benefits and rewards, including the free 500 litre quarterly heating oil draw.”